mogocon/charybdis-wireless-zmk-firmware/README.md

   - When held, the function of the trackball is changed from moving the cursor to scrolling.
   - When double tapped and held, it will reduce the cursor speed for more precision.
   - When single tapped it outputs the escape key.

+- The 4th row provides quick access to frequently used symbols and navigation keys.

 ![keymap images](keymap-drawer/charybdis.svg)